MED-AAU-CPH/MED-AAU-CPH/Curricula/SMC/18-2-SID8-Course.md

 **Course Module**: **Sonic Interaction Design**

 Sonic Interaction Design is a discipline at the intersection of Sound and Music Computing and Interaction Design.

-In this class you will learn about theoretical and practical aspects of interactive sound.
+The module will focus on theoretical and practical aspects of interactive sound.
+Topics covered will be auditory interfaces, spatial audio (loudspeakers and headphones), and techniques to capture, synthesize and manipulate sounds in real-time.

 **Learning objectives**